Addiction In Columbus, Ohio: Stages and Warning Signs

 1. Initiation

-Substance use addiction begins with a person voluntarily trying a substance for the first time.
+Substance use addiction begins with you voluntarily trying a substance for the first time.
+The reasons include peer pressure, which pushes young people to try to fit better into a specific peer group.

-Drug availability, mental health, and the family environment contribute significantly to drug and alcohol abuse.
+Drug availability, mental health, and the family environment also contribute significantly to drug and alcohol abuse.
 The most common challenge is when the drugs are introduced legally.

 When people continue taking the drug, the body becomes accustomed to it, sometimes prompting them to take it more than recommended.
 It rapidly develops into the next stage.